Kotlin/dataframe/docs/schemas.md

 |------------|--------|--------------|
 |Marley, Bob |20      |73.5     |

-## Support external data schemas in Jupyter
+## Use external data schemas in Jupyter
 Sometimes it is convenient to extract reusable code from Jupyter notebook into Kotlin JVM library.
-If this code uses [Custom data schema](#custom-data-schemas), it should be also extracted.
-In order to support data schema from JVM library in Jupyter, register it in [library integration class](#https://github.com/Kotlin/kotlin-jupyter/blob/master/docs/libraries.md#integration-using-kotlin-api) by `useDataSchemas` method:
+If this code uses [Custom data schemas](#custom-data-schemas), schema interfaces should also be extracted.
+In order to later support them in Jupyter, you should register them in library [integration class](#https://github.com/Kotlin/kotlin-jupyter/blob/master/docs/libraries.md#integration-using-kotlin-api) with `useDataSchemas` function:
 ```kotlin
 @DataSchema
 interface Person {